lraganit-star/spark_cs/README.md

 * Filter by city/region, compare tweets for LePen and tweets for Macron

-* Group Tweets by Politician mentioned, compare retweet count and favorite count
+* Compare retweet and favorite by politician

 * Compare tweets about French Election from within to France to tweets about French Election from the rest of the world